Court Document Translation Service Fees

-Compensation for court document translations, as mentioned in a previous legal translation blog post, and the Supreme Court‘s decision in Taniguchi v.
+Compensation for court document translation service, as mentioned in a previous legal translation blog post, and the Supreme Court‘s decision in Taniguchi v.
 Kan Pacific Saipan, LTD will have far reaching effects.
 Let’s take a closer look at what’s at stake.

 According to the National Association of Judiciary Interpreters and Translators (NAIIT), a decision that allows both would ‘substantially increase the potential liability for losing parties’.
 “While verbal interpretations have natural time and expense limits, no such limits exist for written translations,” it says.
 More so, this would require courts to assess whether the costs were reasonably incurred and the rate at which the party should be repaid – a lengthy and costly process.